Asymmetric emissions of neutrinos in the cooling of rotating proto-neutron stars: Results

+The color distribution in each plot are understood as follows.
+There are two important things: (1) near the PNS surface the neutrino distributions are forward-peaked, i.e., they take the maximum value near \(\theta_{\nu}=0\), but (2) the peak direction is inclined from the local radial direction, \(\theta_{\nu}=0\).
+Since the neutrino-sphere is oblate in general, tracing the matter distribution elongated horizontally by centrifugal forces, the neutrino distribution is biased toward the rotation axis; it is also inclined in the azimuthal direction owing to the beaming effect of rotation.
+As a rule of thumb, the neutrino brightness is highest in the lower left region from the origin, as vindicated in the middle panels of Fig. \ref{fig:summands}.

-In the left column, the observer is assumed to be sitting almost on the equator (\(\theta_o = 0.499\pi\)).
-In both plots, left-right asyymetry is apparent.
-In fact, the left half is more reddish, implying that the left half contributes more to \(dL/d\Omega\) than the right half.
+Left-right asymetry is apparent in the left two panels: the left half is more reddish, implying that contributes more to \(dL/d\Omega\) than the right half.
 This asymmetry reflects the non-axisymmetry in the neutrino distributions in momentum space.
 In fact, their peaks are dislocated from the local radial direction because of the PNS rotation.
-Indeed, the distribution is inclined to the rotation direction (or the positive direction).
+Indeed, the distribution is inclined to the rotation direction.
 This is demonstrated in Fig. \ref{fig:fvsphinu-leftright}, in which we show the energy-integrated distribution functions at the points marked with a cross in the left panels of Fig. \ref{fig:summands}, which are roughly corresponding to the center of the reddish regions of the left plots in Fig. \ref{fig:summands}, as a function of \(\phi_{\nu}\); we fix \( \theta_{\nu}\) to \(\theta_o\).
 It is apparent that the distribution is indeed \( \phi_{\nu}\)-dependent and peaked at \(\phi_{\nu} = \pi/2\), which corresponds to the observer direction.
 Note that this is nothing but the Lorentz boost by rotation and also means that neutrinos carry angular momentum \cite{Harada_2019}.
 Since the peak directions are more aligned with the observer direction in the left half than the right half, the former is more reddish.
 Although these features are shared by the two plots for the different times, details are slightly different, reflecting the fact that rotation gets faster as the time passes and the PNS shrinks (Fig. \ref{fig:background}).
 Incidentally, the central regions are always bluish because the integral measure is smaller there.